ADDENDUM

 Writing my second post The Odyssey was truly enjoyable.
 A classic, entertaining story; and a sentimental trip down memory lane.
 Last week, I helped look after my mother-in-law's place, and I read several more chapters of Jaroslav Hulak's re-telling, when my wife wasn't relishing in beating me at UNO.
 Hulak's re-telling is a page turner, and I recommend it to anyone of any age who wants to read a non-poetic version of The Odyssey.

-As for my love of Star Trek, I am now into the third season of the original series, on Netflix, and often fall asleep at night to a Star Trek novel on YJK Audiobooks.
-If you are a person after my own tastes – Indiana Jones, Hardy Boys, Star Wars, Star Trek – now or nostalgically, can't go wrong with YJK on YouTube.
+As for my love of Star Trek, I am now into the third season of the original series, on Netflix, and sometimes fall asleep at night to a Star Trek novel on YJK Audiobooks.

 JULY

 I thoroughly enjoyed the Club World Cup.
 I don't think there was one boring game.
-Even the final, while one-sided, still heralded three goals.
+Even the final in New Jersey, while one-sided, still heralded three goals.
 Praise for Seattle Sounders' kit – green, blue, and white.
 Much better than the usual drab or standard soccer colours.

 AUNT'S 90TH